 Find out more about recreation on developed TVA public lands.

-To the extent permitted by law, TVA disclaims liability for any injury to any person or property or loss of life or property related to use of TVA land for recreation activities.
+To the extent permitted by law, TVA disclaims liability for any injury to any person or property or loss of life or property related to the use of TVA land for recreational activities.
 TVA does not endorse or receive funding from any external website listed